-My Manchester Story
+Michael Wood: My Manchester story

 From exploring the work of Marx and Engels with undergraduates, to being a patron on the Manchester Histories Festival and inspiring the next generation of students through school visits, broadcaster Michael Wood reflects on his time since becoming Professor of Public History at the University.

 So it goes without saying that cultural engagement, social responsibility and internationalism are part of our idea of what broadcasting should offer.
 It is my belief that we 'popularisers' are intermediaries between the academic world and the general public, and I suppose I have tried to bring some of those ideas to what I do at the University.

-I became Professor of Public History in late 2013 just as I was starting a series of films for the BBC on The Story of China.
-There are memorable moments from that time, like excursions to Chetham's Library with groups of first year students, gathering around the table where Marx and Engels sat, handling the books they used - the statistical surveys and documents that shaped the Communist Manifesto –for me there is nothing like engaging with the sources, hearing the voices come alive.
+I became Professor of Public History in late 2013, just as I was starting a series of films for the BBC on The Story of China.
+There are memorable moments from that time, like excursions to Chetham's Library with groups of first year students, gathering around the table where Marx and Engels sat, handling the books they used - the statistical surveys and documents that shaped the Communist Manifesto.
+For me, there is nothing like engaging with the sources, hearing the voices come alive.

-We looked at an Italian barber in Levenshulme, whose father was a POW; Bosnian sisters who fled the siege of Sarajevo; a 93-yearold Jewish lady who came here on the kindertransports in 1938; a Bangladeshi restaurateur who lived through Partition and made a new life in Trafford; four films on intensely human tales of history and memory, the very texture of identity.
+We looked at an Italian barber in Levenshulme, whose father was a POW; Bosnian sisters who fled the siege of Sarajevo; a 93-year-old Jewish lady who came here on the kindertransports in 1938; a Bangladeshi restaurateur who lived through Partition and made a new life in Trafford; four films on intensely human tales of history and memory, the very texture of identity.
 All of us sat rapt in the Manchester Museum as the stories unfolded.

 The Manchester Histories Festival has been another highlight, especially for a Mancunian.
 I got involved some years ago when John Pickford, who we all miss so much, was running it.
 Now it is a massive event every two years when the Town Hall is taken over by scores of local groups.

 Just now, of course, there is a lot of discussion about Manchester history and identity, especially after the city's inspiring reaction to the attack on the Ariana Grande concert.
 What is at the heart of that identity, we ask ourselves?

-Manchester, after all, was a small place in the 1750s - less than 20,000 people; but with immigration it increased over 20 times in 90 years, and became a centre of social reform and liberal politics, intellectual freedoms and scientific advances.
+Manchester, after all, was a small place in the 1750s - less than 20,000 people, but with immigration it increased over 20 times in 90 years, and became a centre of social reform and liberal politics, intellectual freedoms and scientific advances.
 This city of the Chartists and the Suffragettes is a common history that we all share, whatever our origin.

 Schools have asked me to go and talk about the excitement and importance of history to young people who might never have thought university could be an option for them, and the response has been terrific.
 Pupils ask incredibly thoughtful questions on a whole range of subjects, and the feedback from their teachers has been gratitude to the University for 'bothering' to come out and talk to the pupils, and for giving them an insight into the kind of educational opportunities that are there for them too.

-We 'popularisers' are intermediaries between the academic world and the general public, and I suppose I have tried to bring some of those ideas to what I do at the University.Michael Wood / Professor of Public History
+“We 'popularisers' are intermediaries between the academic world and the general public, and I suppose I have tried to bring some of those ideas to what I do at the University.”

-And, lastly, the University itself - a great institution, regionally and nationally – it is coming up to its 200th anniversary in 2024.
+And, lastly, the University itself - a great institution, regionally and nationally - is coming up to its 200th anniversary in 2024.
 That is not far off now!
 Its role in the community over that time, from the days of the Mechanics' Institute and Owens College, goes far beyond what is actually taught in the lecture room.
 It has been, and is, one of the pillars of a humane society.
 I am looking forward to the celebrations.